articulate/hermes/docs/api.md

 # API

-Pretty much every event-sourced system built with Hermes will need to:
+Pretty much every system built with Hermes will need to:

 - Write messages to the message store with [`writeMessage`](/api?id=writemessage).
 - Consume messages and handle them with a [`Consumer`](/api?id=consumer).